Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

 - On Friday, August 20th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $256.02, for a total value of $5,120,400.00.

-Several large investors have recently made changes to their positions in CRM.
-MBM Wealth Consultants LLC purchased a new stake in shares of salesforce.com during the 1st quarter valued at about $25,000.
-Atlas Private Wealth Advisors raised its holdings in shares of salesforce.com by 115.3% during the 2nd quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock valued at $31,000 after buying an additional 68 shares during the period.
-Sage Financial Management Group Inc. purchased a new stake in shares of salesforce.com during the 1st quarter valued at about $32,000.
-First PREMIER Bank purchased a new stake in shares of salesforce.com during the 2nd quarter valued at about $32,000.
-Finally, Providence Capital Advisors LLC grew its stake in salesforce.com by 87.2% during the 1st quarter.
-Providence Capital Advisors LLC now owns 161 shares of the CRM provider’s stock valued at $34,000 after purchasing an additional 75 shares in the last quarter.
-Institutional investors and hedge funds own 77.33% of the company’s stock.
+Several equities analysts have recently commented on the stock.
+Raymond James boosted their price target on shares of salesforce.com from $280.00 to $340.00 and gave the company a “strong-buy” rating in a report on Thursday, August 26th.
+Bank of America boosted their target price on shares of salesforce.com from $300.00 to $320.00 and gave the stock a “buy” rating in a research report on Thursday, August 26th.
+Robert W. Baird reissued a “buy” rating and set a $295.00 target price on shares of salesforce.com in a research report on Sunday, August 22nd.
+Societe Generale boosted their price objective on salesforce.com from $290.00 to $321.00 and gave the company a “buy” rating in a research report on Friday, August 27th.
+Finally, Loop Capital boosted their price objective on salesforce.com from $235.00 to $265.00 and gave the company a “hold” rating in a research report on Friday, August 27th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have issued a buy rating and two have given a strong buy rating to the company.
+Based on data from MarketBeat, salesforce.com has a consensus rating of “Buy” and a consensus price target of $298.33.

-A number of brokerages have weighed in on CRM.
-Loop Capital boosted their price objective on salesforce.com from $235.00 to $265.00 and gave the company a “hold” rating in a research note on Friday, August 27th.
-Societe Generale upped their price target on salesforce.com from $290.00 to $321.00 and gave the stock a “buy” rating in a research note on Friday, August 27th.
-Evercore ISI upped their price target on salesforce.com from $290.00 to $300.00 and gave the stock an “outperform” rating in a research note on Wednesday, June 30th.
-Truist increased their price objective on salesforce.com from $287.00 to $300.00 and gave the stock a “buy” rating in a research report on Thursday, August 26th.
-Finally, Oppenheimer increased their price objective on salesforce.com from $265.00 to $290.00 and gave the stock an “outperform” rating in a research report on Thursday, August 26th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-one have given a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $298.92.
+A number of institutional investors have recently added to or reduced their stakes in CRM.
+MBM Wealth Consultants LLC bought a new position in shares of salesforce.com during the 1st quarter valued at approximately $25,000.
+Atlas Private Wealth Advisors grew its holdings in salesforce.com by 115.3% during the 2nd quarter.
+Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock valued at $31,000 after purchasing an additional 68 shares during the last quarter.
+First PREMIER Bank purchased a new stake in salesforce.com in the 2nd quarter worth about $32,000.
+Sage Financial Management Group Inc. purchased a new stake in salesforce.com in the 1st quarter worth about $32,000.
+Finally, Providence Capital Advisors LLC raised its position in salesforce.com by 87.2% in the 1st quarter.
+Providence Capital Advisors LLC now owns 161 shares of the CRM provider’s stock worth $34,000 after purchasing an additional 75 shares during the period.
+77.33% of the stock is owned by institutional investors.

 salesforce.com Company Profile